groot-mg/.github/profile/README.md

 ## Hi there 👋

-:receipt: These repositories representes a microservices architecture based in a shopping-api.
+:receipt: These repositories representes a microservices architecture based in a shopping/e-commerve api.

 Some techiniques and tools used:
-* Microservices
 * API Gateway
 * Service discovery
+* Microservices
-* Security layer - Keycloak - OpenID Connect
+* Security layer - Keycloak with OpenID Connect
 * Observability - Prometheus and Grafana dashboards

 ## General Architecture Diagram